 Why my family love risotto so much?

 Risotto is creamier with much parmesan and has an exciting texture if compared to simple boiled rice.
-I adore risotto cooked with any add-ins, for example, risotto with saffron, mushrooms, truffles, chicken risotto, crab or shrimp risotto, beetroot risotto, vegan style, and others.
+I adore risotto cooked with any add-ins, for example, risotto with saffron, vegan risotto with pesto, with mushrooms, truffles, chicken risotto, crab or shrimp risotto, Instant Pot classic risotto, beetroot risotto, and others.

 If you don’t have time to experience but seek a simple and delicious side dish, then risotto with saffron is one of the best options.
 Cook risotto the traditional way and finish it with a touch of saffron to make it taste heavenly.
 Nothing too complicated, yet an expensive herb that is astonishing in dishes.
 I like saffron in many recipes due to its colour and aroma.
 It has a pronounced taste, so try not to overdose with saffron in any dishes.